-Simple things such as temperature, cabin size & ventilation (windows up driving vs windows down driving) can all affect how long or short any air freshener can last.
-Many of the topics below are simple common sense knowledge (such as following the instructions), whilst other topics take a much deeper dive & closer look at topics that could be an issue (such as mouldy/mildew smells inside your car).
+Simple things such as temperature, cabin size and ventilation (windows up whilst driving vs windows down whilst driving) can all affect how long or short any air type of freshener can last.
+Many of the topics below are simple things that will help with fragrance longevity (such as following the instructions), whilst other topics take a much deeper dive and closer look at topics that could be an issue (such as mouldy/mildew smells inside your car that need addressing).

-Some of these topics are not just covering our own deodorizing air fresheners, but every type of air freshener on the market, some topics are a longer read, however we guarantee they are extremely detailed, educational & have helped so many people all over the world choose their products more wisely.
+Some of these topics are not just covering our own deodorising air fresheners, but every type of air freshener on the market, some topics are a longer read, however we guarantee they are extremely detailed, educational and have helped so many people all over the world choose their products more wisely.

 "Sometimes people are trying to mask an underlying smell without really knowing their car has one, until we point it out to them…"

-As simple as it sounds, reading & following our instructions will get the most fragrance longevity inside your car.
+As simple as it sounds, reading and following our instructions will get the most fragrance longevity inside your car.

 Some people don’t read the instructions we have on our products, following these simple instructions is a huge step in the right direction.
 We understand that not everyone will want to follow our instructions and want to do things “their way” (assuming that 2-3 sprays inside the whole car is “should be enough”).
 Trust us when we say - our instructions are there for a good reason.
 Our Potions need to penetrate as much carpet surface area as possible for them to work their magic.

-Once finished ensure you close your doors & windows immediately after spraying & keep them closed for at least 30mins (so they can work their magic).
-Next time you go to clean & vacuum your carpets (well after the fragrance has faded away), you will notice our fragrances will start to come back to life as you vacuum your carpets next time.
+Once finished ensure you close your doors and windows immediately after spraying and keep them closed for at least 30mins (so they can work their magic).
+Next time you go to clean and vacuum your carpets (well after the fragrance has faded away), you will notice our fragrances will start to come back to life as you vacuum your carpets next time.

-You should be cleaning & maintaining the interior of your car once every 2 weeks (for daily driven cars) as it is simply good measure & good hygiene practice (which we touch on below on another question).
+You should be cleaning and maintaining the interior of your car once every 2 weeks (for daily driven cars) as it is simply good measure and good hygiene practice (which we touch on below on another question).

 Most people know rule of thumb is to wash their car at least once every 2 weeks, though many people neglect to clean their interior as it seems “daunting”, “boring” or “not needed until its really bad”.